-He will lead you to higher ground so you can see how He sees and how all of life unfolds before Him.
+He will lead you on to higher ground so you can see how He sees, see how all of life unfolds before Him.

 And I remember it now — it was down the back of those mountains.

-Though 2018 is one of the hardest years to understand in my life, I’m beginning to see that He can give the closure that you’re so desperate to have but never know how to have.
+Though 2018 is one of the hardest years to understand in my life, I’m beginning to see that He can give the closure I’m so desperate to have, but never knew how to find.

 Does the Habakkuk of this world ever stop wrestling with God?